frostaura/fa.services.plutus/README.md

   - Type 'docker-compose up' to run it in the terminal window (the bot will stop running once you close this window).
 - Running Multiple Strategies at Once
   - Simple Duplicate the entire folder with all the bot files (docker-compose.yml, user_data etc), for as many strategies you want to run.
   - Repeat the above configuration and running steps for each of those directories in seperate terminal windows.
+(Your exchange information would be the same for all bots.
+Your Telegram bot id should be different for all strategies).
   - Remeber to adjust your stakes according to how many strategies you will be running concurrently.
 (Example, We allow 15 transactions by default for a given strategy (as seen in the config file) so you want to take your total BTC holdings and / ( 15 * how many strategies you plan to run) = stake )
 ### Customization
 #### Strategies